deliberatedesign/frontend-tricks/attention-to-detail.md

 # Developing Habits to Work Faster

 Over time, it's important to develop habits that can help increase your productivity.
-Through experience, I have learned a few habits that have made a big impact on how I work, and maybe my perspective can help you as well.
+Through experience, I have learned a few habits that have made a big impact on how I work, and maybe can help you as well.

 ## Slow down.